masterminds-kenya/social_network/checklist-03.md

 - [ ] Capture Story Post media content files
   - [x] Do not require extra work from Influencers
   - [ ] Capture before story is assigned to campaign, before it expires
+    - [x] Temp solution: attempt capture when created or updated.
+    - [ ] Manage missed captures (capture API slow) and make non-blocking process.
+      - [ ] Use tasks or some kind of queue to manage this process.
   - [n] Ver A: Investigate if any possible API technique
-  - [s] Ver B: Web Scrapper the obscured media files
+  - [n] Ver B: Web Scrapper the obscured media files
-  - [ ] Ver C: Web Scrapper and screen capture, see Capture Media Files
+  - [n] Ver C: Web Scrapper and screen capture, see Capture Media Files
+  - [ ] Ver D: Create a separate media capture service and API
+    - [n] Google Cloud Functions can run code, but not resources for browser.
+    - [n] GCP App Engine - Standard can not install browser and run on its resources.
+    - [?]
+GCP App Engine - Flex environment can install Docker, so maybe could work.
+    - [x] Setup GCP Compute Engine w/ Chrome and Flask app to capture.
+      - [ ] Compute Engine Flask App can continue running: see `screen` .
+      - [ ] Make startup script for Compute Engine to launch Flask App and keep it running.
+      - [ ] Compute Engine Flask App can save to a bucket.
+      - [s] Compute Engine Code and Resources can be easily maintained and updated.
+        - [s] Create Docker Container of the code.
+        - [s] Technique to install and/or update Chrome.
+        - [s] Technique to determine the correct chromedriver version, then install and/or update it.
+        - [s] Refactor the startup script for starting the Flask App.
+        - [s] Technique to stage update dependencies in our Docker to be tested.
+        - [s] Tests of functionality for our API and Docker to confirm updates can go live.
-- [ ] Associate captured Story media content if it is later assigned to a campaign
+- [ ] Associate captured Story media content if it is later assigned to a campaign.
+  - [x] API associates captured media files to a Post, creating a directory matching Post id.
-- [ ] Non-Story Post media files
+  - [ ] Update Post model to have a `saved_media` field for a url string of the media files location.
+  - [ ] API returns a `url` whose value represents where the captured media files can be accessed.
+  - [c] Campaign sheet report includes a column for this captured and saved media content.
+- [s] Non-Story Post media files.
   - [x] Current: permalink given.
-Require manager to screen capture and crop
+Require manager to screen capture and crop.
-  - [ ] Capture media file only if associated to a campaign
+  - [s] Capture media file only if associated to a campaign.
-    - [ ] Use the same technique used for Story media files.
+    - [s] Use the same technique used for Story media files.
+- [s] Process for releasing and deleting saved media files.
+  - [s] At what point is a Story old enough, and still not in a Campaign, it should be deleted?
+  - [s] Should we delete or put into some other long-term storage for old Campaign media files?

 ### Capture Media Files